 The best part about working at CIEE is having the opportunity to make a tangible impact on the built environment.
 I am grateful to be part of such an amazing team, and am constantly inspired by the intelligence, motivation, and kindness of those around me.”

 Eunice supports research, finance, and communications efforts at CIEE.
-She is currently involved in the Oakland EcoBlock project, studying the impacts of sustainable technology and infrastructure on urban resilience.
+She is currently involved in the Oakland EcoBlock project and the Quality Residential HVAC Services program.

-Prior to joining CIEE, Eunice worked for a number of architecture and design offices in California.
-She holds a B.A. in Architecture and minor in City and Regional Planning with high honors from UC Berkeley.
+Prior to joining CIEE, Eunice worked for several architecture and design offices in California.
+She holds a B.A. in Architecture and a minor in City and Regional Planning with high honors from UC Berkeley.

 Student Assistants